AparmitSrivastava/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I m making a tic tac toe game , its going tough for me right now , but i hope i'll make it a good one.
+I m making a tic tac toe game , its challenging..., but i hope i'll make it a good one.

 Tech used -
 - HTML